LiorZ/hdac8_thesis/thesis.rst

 	+---------------+----------------------+------------------+
 ..

 	Below we detail all the different categories we calibrated.
 Each table elaborates the simulation serial number, and the relevant parameters that were perturbed in that specific category.
-The tables that describe the entire set of property for each simulation and summarize its performance can be found in the  `Calibration simulations and their performance`_ section, in the `Supplementary Material`_.
-Plots that show the distribution of score of each sequence against its experimental activity are available in section `Calibration`_ in the `Supplementary Material`_.
+Table 1 in the supplementary material describes the entire set of property for each simulation and summarizes their performance.

 Sampling
 .........